pypmc/pypmc/doc/introduction.rst

 ---

-Based on the original proposal by Cappé et al. [Cap+08]_, we offer updates for a mixture of Gaussian or student's t components.
+Based on the original proposal by Cappé et al. [Cap+08]_, we offer updates for a mixture of Gaussian or Student's t components.
 Important improvements are:

-* The option to adapt the student's t degree of freedom - individually for each component - as in [HOD12]_.
+* The option to adapt the Student's t degree of freedom - individually for each component - as in [HOD12]_.
 That's one less parameter that the user has to guess.
 * The power to combine the proposals of subsequent steps